greyhands2/graphql-parse-relation-fields/README.md

 **This basically allows you to choose the  [prisma relational query type API](https://www.prisma.io/docs/concepts/components/prisma-client/relation-querie) you want to use which could be "include" or "select"**

-An example of the returned result of the package's function call
+An example of the returned result of the package's function call where the type variable passed was "select"

 ```javascript
 {